Events

 Oki Education Center

 Koto is a traditional Japanese stringed instrument first introduced to Japan from China in the 7th-8th centuries.
-Learn about the history, culture and techniques in how to play this exquisite instrument in this 5-week course.
-Instruments will be provided for participants to use in the class.
+Learn the fascinating history of this exquisite instrument and listen to its captivating and tranquil sounds demonstrated by intermediate koto students.

 Morikami Theater